-The story of World History is the story of patterns, of widespread phenomena, of humans and place, of storytelling, of oppression, of resistance.
+The story of World History is the story of patterns, of widespread phenomena, of change and continuity, of humans and place, of storytelling, of oppression, of resistance.
 We begin our course by discussing Chimamanda Adichie's poignant Ted Talk, "The danger of a single story."
-This wisdom guides us through our semester as we seek to find a complex understanding of our world that exists beyond the narratives that have dominated history for so long and "single stories" that continue to dominate the study of history.
+This wisdom guides us through our semester as we seek to find a complex understanding of our world that exists beyond the "single stories" that have dominated history for so long.